 Rehabilitation work is performed directly adjacent to the operating railroad.
 This proximity to the active rail line results in restrictive limits on construction, extending the project's duration and inflating costs.
 A rehabilitation option would require the construction of a temporary two track bridge to the north of the existing bridge.
 This temporary structure would limit marine traffic to only those vessels that don't require an opening.

 The low-level fixed bridge alternative retains the existing height and grade of the railroad tracks over the Norwalk River, while imposing a fixed limit on the vertical clearance between the bridge and waterway.
-This alternative fails to maintain the current level of navigation, which fails to meet the project’s purpose & need criteria developed in consultation with federal and state oversight agencies.
-Additionally, this alternative requires multiple piers to be constructed in the water, resulting in a larger environmental footprint than other alternatives.
+This alternative requires multiple piers to be constructed in the water, resulting in a larger environmental footprint than other alternatives.

-This modified low-level design envisions a fixed bridge constructed on the same horizontal alignment as the preferred movable alternative, with a vertical clearance of 26’ and a channel width of 170’.
-Unlike the original low-level alternative evaluated in the planning phase, this alternative removes the need for multiple foundations in the water.
-New foundations would be constructed at similar locations as the movable option, creating the same construction efficiencies as the movable alternative and promoting safer vessel movements with improved channel alignment with the Stroffolino and I-95 bridges.
+This modified low-level design envisions a fixed bridge constructed on the same horizontal alignment as the preferred movable alternative, with a vertical clearance of 26' and a channel width of 170'.
+Unlike the previous low-level alternative, this design removes the need for multiple foundations in the water.
+New foundations would be constructed at similar locations as the movable option, creating the same construction efficiencies as the movable alternative and promoting safer vessel movements with improved channel alignment.

 The modified low-level fixed bridge would be a through truss, like the vertical lift alternative.
 The elimination of movable bridge elements such as lift span towers, mechanical equipment, electrical equipment and utilities result in an approximately 15% cost savings.
 However, this alternative is costlier than the original low-level fixed bridge that was evaluated, due to the larger quantities of steel and concrete necessary to accommodate a longer span.